IBM/node-red-dsx-workflow/README.md

 ![](doc/source/images/create_notebook_from_url.png)

-## 4. Add the data and configuration file
+## 4. Add the data

-#### Add the data and configuration to the notebook
+#### Add the data to the notebook
 Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
 From there you can click
-`browse` and add data and configuration files from your computer.
+`browse` and add data files from your computer.

-> Note:  If you don't have your own data and configuration files, you can get our example by cloning this git repo.
-Look in the `data/sample_text.txt` directory for data file and in the `configuration/sample_config.txt`.
-If you use configuration file from your computer, make sure to conform to the JSON structure given in `configuration/sample_config.txt`.
+> Note: The data files in the `data directory` - `olympics.csv` and `dictionary.csv` have been downloaded from https://www.kaggle.com/the-guardian/olympic-games.
+Please visit the site for the terms and conditions of usage.

 ![](doc/source/images/add_file.png)